josetesan/quarkus-neo4j/README.md

 ## Check

 - Must build dockerfile.jvm
-- Must create and endpoint and a service ( work for kubernetes 1.13)
+- Must create and endpoint and a service ( works for kubernetes 1.13)
 ```yaml
  kind: "Service"
   apiVersion: "v1"